 Universal Studios Florida

 Cleverly designed as an English cabmen’s shelter, this unassuming food stand sells four different kinds of jacket potatoes.
 You can take your pick from beans and cheese, broccoli and cheese, shepherd’s pie or a loaded jacket potato.
-Each costs $8.79 (the annual passholder discount cannot be applied).
+Each costs $9.79 (the annual passholder discount cannot be applied).
 As for the size, the jacket potatoes are large enough for a filling individual meal or a snack to split!
-The food stand also sells hot dogs served with crisps for $12.99.
-This combo is over our max, but it’s still worth mentioning, considering that an individual bag of crisps costs $3.50.

 This “American Graffiti”-inspired '50s drive-in restaurant boasts a budget-friendly menu, which includes typical diner fare, such as burgers and chicken fingers.
 A side of these chili cheese fries cost $6.99 and is pretty filling all by itself.
 Tad once substituted the regular fries that came with his cheeseburger with the chili cheese fries, and he had leftover food that Lily hoppily munched on.

 Bumblebee Man’s Taco Truck

 The Bumblebee Man is serving up cheap food at Universal Orlando!
 It’s impossible to miss his black-and-yellow food truck topped with flashing letters and his giant head in Springfield.
-The truck offers three kinds of tacos, but all come in a serving size of two tacos (and tortilla chips) per order for $9.99.
+The truck offers three kinds of tacos, but all come in a serving size of two tacos (and tortilla chips) per order for $10.99.
 The Korean Beef taco consists of braised beef and a zesty cucumber and radish topping.
-The Carne Asada taco is filled with grilled skirt steak, shredded lettuce, guacamole and salsa.
+The Carne Asada taco is filled with grilled skirt steak, shredded lettuce, cheddar cheese and salsa.
 And you can’t go wrong with a classic chicken taco topped with cheddar cheese, lettuce and salsa.

 Louie's Italian Restaurant

 If you’re in the mood for Italian food, you’re in luck!
 Louie’s has several low-cost options, including spaghetti and meatballs, pizza and a side of minestrone soup.
 The spaghetti and meatballs entree is served with a breadstick for $9.29, and a side of minestrone soup costs $5.99.
 Skip over the drinks — you can pour yourself free water with the small, clear cups provided.